chanzuckerberg/cellxgene/experiments/heroku/README.md

 A Heroku deployment of cellxgene means that the app is not running on your local machine.
 Instead, the app is installed, configured, and ran on the Heroku servers (read: cloud).

 Heroku is one of many options available for hosting instances of cellxgene on the web.
-Some other options include: Amazon Web Services, Google Cloud Platform, Digital Ocean, and Microsoft Azure
+Some other options include: Amazon Web Services, Google Cloud Platform, Digital Ocean, and Microsoft Azure.

 ## Why use Heroku to deploy cellxgene?